Skip to content

 For example:

-• If you are thinking of having children, you need Gold Cover, which has a waiting period of 12 months before you can make a claim.
+• If you are thinking of having children, you will need Gold Cover, which has a waiting period of 12 months before you can make a claim.
+If you want your baby to be covered under your policy when they are born, check with your insurer about their requirements and whether waiting periods will apply.

 Can my children get their own health insurance?

-How can I compare Family Health Insurance?
+How can I compare Family health insurance?

-We compare every insurer and policy.
+We compare every insurer and every policy, with no commercial bias, and guarantee you the cheapest policy.

 • can save on your health insurance because you are eligible for the Private Health Insurance Rebate and/or the Age-based Discount